-The Chairman and Deputy Chairman meet with proxy advisors and shareholders twice per year to discuss proposed developments and results.
+The Chairman and Deputy Chairman meet with proxy advisers and shareholders twice per year to discuss proposed developments and results.
 In October 2017, Ansell hosted its first Capital Markets Day (CMD) in Sydney, Australia.
 The forum provided attendees with greater appreciation of Ansell's business fundamentals, strategic direction and growth plans.
-Ansell was recognised by the Australian Investor Relations Association (AIRA) for holding one of the best Investor Days by an Australiasian company in 2017.
-To connect with key stakeholders in Europe and the America's, a smaller Ansell team subsequently presented a condensed Capital Markets Day event in London and Toronto during November 2017.
+Ansell was recognised by the Australian Investor Relations Association (AIRA) for holding one of the best Investor Days by an Australasian company in 2017.
+To connect with key stakeholders in Europe and the Americas, a smaller Ansell team subsequently presented a condensed CMD eventin London and Toronto during November 2017.
+Ansell will be holding its next CMD in March 2020 in Sydney, Chicago and London.